BennoMan123/Contact_List_Project/README.md

   * Added and implemented a String comparator for the compare the strings in contacts.
 * In main class, moved things around so that the instantiation block checks to see if there is the csv file with the contacts before asking to upload them.
 * Removed toString method in the csv converter.

+6/28/25 Part 2:
+* Made some internal methods private and hid them from the javadocs.
+* Some method renaming and javadocs comments fixing up to better explain the method.
+* Removed unnecessary code and made some output to the user more clear in Main.
+* Updated the javadocs folder.